jdoss2020/poetry/Jim_Doss_Poetry-Part_1.md

 fortune telling, ring tosses, merry-go-rounds and bumper cars.
 It was here last night when the unexpected happened,
 when the plainest of Becky’s took my hand at the top
-of the ferris wheel and the whole world began to spin like vertigo,
+of the Ferris Wheel and the whole world began to spin like vertigo,
 my eyes going round and round, my body hot and sweaty
 against the cool night air.
 What was this feeling I want to experience
 again and again, unpleasantly pleasant, awkward, speechless?